Towards robust audio spoofing detection: a detailed comparison of traditional and learned features

 Model(s)

-Gaussian Mixture Model-Universal Background Model (GMM-UBM), Autoencoder, Logistic Regression (for fusion)
+Gaussian Mixture Model-Universal Background Model (GMM-UBM), Autoencoder (feedforward neural network), Logistic Regression Fusion

 Author countries